-In TSTC's Environmental Health & Safety Technology (EHS), you can get the necessary education and skills to create a career path that can lead to stable employment.
-TSTC's experienced staff offers instruction in specializations focusing on Environmental Compliance, Health Physics and Safety Compliance.
+In TSTC's Environmental Compliance Technology you can get the necessary education and skills to create a career path that can lead to stable employment.

 Supported by professionals in the industry, you'll get the latest, hands-on instruction possible to ensure a career that's not only pays well, but ever evolves to keep technicians interested in the field.